- Purpose and Terminology

 - Corrective Action Plans: Problems of continuing or serious nature may result in a Corrective Action Response from the IDHS.
 If a site has a serious violation, the provider will be notified in writing within ten days.
 The provider will then have thirty days to respond with a mandatory written plan of action to the violation.
 If necessary, the IDHS will conduct a follow-up visit to the provider to ensure implementation of the approved corrective action plan.

 - Technical Assistance - Purpose: The IDHS will provide technical assistance to the providers if needed.
 Upon request, the IDHS will respond to questions pertaining to fiscal reports, policy and procedures, rules and regulations and Federal and State laws.

 - Fiscal Reporting: Throughout the year, the IDHS will be available to help with questions pertaining to fiscal reporting that is required by the IDHS.
 Fiscal reporting is required as previously stated.

 - Program: The IDHS is available to advise the provider, if needed, on the policy and procedures of the program.

 - Training: The IDHS may conduct mandatory training sessions throughout the year.
-If feasible, and to the extent possible, the IDHS will notify agencies at least 30 days in advance of a mandatory training.
+If feasible, and to the extent possible, the IDHS will notify providers at least 30 days in advance of a mandatory meeting.
 These training seminars will cover areas such as fiscal reporting, participant reports and other areas designed to help agencies meet State and Federal guidelines and requirements.
 The agencies are required to attend mandatory training sessions.